rnop/Numerai-Project/README.md

 ![](numerai_goldmedals.png)

 **Model 2: Whiskers**
 * This is currently my best model in the tournament.
-Not making this public because of staking and anonymity.
+Not making the model code public.
 * Ranked #1 in correlation for round 263 (2 Gold Medals)
 * I expect this model to jump the leaderboard after 20 rounds